inrupen/ReactWeatherApp/README.md

 # Weather App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Weather app displays the weather of 6 EU-cities and their forcast for next 6 hours.
+Weather app displays the weather of 6 EU-cities and their forecast for next 6 hours.
 Using [Open Weather Data API](http://openweathermap.org/current) for weather data.

 ## Demo